M1NGS/Solidbits/README.md

 Solidbits works on the udp protocol now, just a experimental product, but it work good.

 it supports BITGET/BITSET/BITCOUNT/BITOP, all command works like redis except BITCOUNT's parameter.

+file storage and hashtable depend on xxhash64, i did 20 million random key name tests and collision probability is zero.

+I think xxhash64 is safe for file storage.

 I recommend you running it on btrfs and turning on compression.

 ## Parameter options